 2) regulating the course of the hearings and conduct of the parties and their counsel; and

 3) interrogating witnesses.

 i) Petitioner may represent himself or herself at the hearing, or may be represented by an attorney licensed to practice in the State.
 The Petitioner shall notify the Board, not less than five business days prior to the hearing, of the names and roles of all persons appearing before the Board on behalf of the Petitioner.
-The decision of the Candidacy Committee, in an appeal brought under subsection (a) of this Section, shall be presented by the Executive Director, a member of the Candidacy Committee who took part in decisions with regard to the particular applicant who is the petitioner in the appeal, or by an attorney licensed to practice in this State.
-A charge heard under subsection (b) of this Section shall be presented by the Executive Director or his or her designee, or by a Board member who has made the charge, or by an attorney licensed to practice in this State.
+The decision of the Candidacy Committee, in an appeal brought under subsection (a), shall be presented by the Executive Director, a member of the Candidacy Committee who took part in decisions with regard to the particular applicant who is the petitioner in the appeal, or by an attorney licensed to practice in this State.
+A charge heard under subsection (b) shall be presented by the Executive Director or his or her designee, or by a Board member who has made the charge, or by an attorney licensed to practice in this State.

 j) The sequence to be followed in hearings is as follows: